ursinus-cs174-s2023/Modules/_pages/Module6_CppBasics/exercise1.md

 ---
 layout: exercise_cpp
 permalink: /Module6/Exercise1
-title: "CS174: Module 6: C++ Basics"
+title: "CS174: Module 6: C++ Basics Part 1"
-excerpt: "CS174: Module 6: C++ Basics"
+excerpt: "CS174: Module 6: C++ Basics Part 1"
-canvasasmtid: "101709"
+canvasasmtid: "102599"
-canvaspoints: "1"
+canvaspoints: "1.5"
 canvashalftries: 5

 info:
   prev: "./Video1"
   next: "./Video2"
-  points: 1
+  points: 1.5
-  instructions: "Fill in the <code>removeByIndex</code> method that removes an element at a particular index in a LinkedList, if we assume that the elements are indexed starting at 0 at the head."
+  instructions: "Create a method printDivisibleBy6() which takes one argument, and which prints the numbers from 6 up to and including the specified argument that are divisible by 6.
+Please put a space in between each number.
+As a hint, logical AND is also && in C++, just as it is in Java.
+So for a number to be divisible by 6, you should use this to check that the number has a remainder of 0 when divided b 2, and also by 3."
   goals:
+    - Declare methods in C++
-    - Work with object references
+    - Work with loops in C++
+    - Use conditionals in C++
-    - Implement fundamental operations in collections/containers
+    - Use basic print statements in C++

 processor:
   correctfeedback: "Correct!!"